jwulf/ghettohub-db/README.md

 ## Upsert a record

-To make sure you don't create two customer records for Joe Bloggs, you can pass a `query` parameter to the operation to let it know it should update any existing record with `{"name": "Joe Bloggs"}`:
+To make sure you don't create two customer records for Joe Bloggs, you can pass a `query` parameter to the operation to let it know it should update the existing record it finds with `{"name": "Joe Bloggs"}`, otherwise create a new one:

 ```
 name: Upsert record